frankvlotman/Percent-Gap-Analyzer/README.md

 # Percent-Gap-Analyzer

-Loads Excel Files: Allows users to load Excel files directly into the app.
+Load Excel Files: Allows users to load pricing data from Excel files.

-Dynamic Data Display: Displays the loaded data in a user-friendly table format.
+Display Data: Presents the loaded data in a customizable table for easy review and analysis.

-Percentage Difference Calculation: Automatically calculates & displays % differences between consecutive data points in each row.
+Calculate % Differences: Automatically calculates & displays % differences between sequential price values.

-Data Export: Provides the ability to export the results to a new Excel file.

-User Interaction: Includes easy-to-use buttons for loading files and downloading processed data.
+Adjust Prices: Can adjust price values by applying % changes in a review window.

+Copy Data: Ability to copy selected rows to the clipboard for easy pasting into other applications.

+Export to Excel: Download the modified data, including any adjustments, as an Excel file.

+View Excel Formulas: Offers quick access to relevant Excel formulas for manual calculations and adjustments.